nanashiitake/StraySingularity/content/_index.md

 I recently discovered that I genuinely love writing, I'm not particularly good at it, but it doesn't matter...
 I just wanna put my thoughts out there.
 Maybe someone will read them and feel **something**.
 That's more than enough.

-Feel your mind, caress your heart, love yourself.
+Feel your mind, hear your heart, love yourself.